Jean-Philippe Bouchaud (Capital Fund Management)

 Eyal Neuman (Imperial College London)

-Eyal Neuman is a Reader in mathematical finance at the Department of Mathematics, Imperial College London and a member of the CFM-Imperial Institute of Quantitative Finance
+Eyal Neuman is an Associate Professor in Mathematical Finance at the Department of Mathematics, Imperial College London and the Co-Director of the MSc "Mathematics and Finance".

 His research interests are in the areas of probability, stochastic processes and their applications in mathematical finance.
 He is mainly working on market microstructure and optimal excution.